Hadeweka/SDL-Crystal-Bindings/README.md

 You need to have SDL installed or the SDL library files accessible by Crystal for linking and running.

+Currently, you also need to have SDL_image, SDL_mixer and SDL_ttf available.

 ## Usage

 Simply add this shard (`sdl-crystal-bindings`) to your `shard.yml`.